eaedk/zindi-spot-the-mask-challenge-standalone-notebook/README.md

 - Run the notebook ` 2-dataset_structuring.ipynb ` to unzip and process the dataset.

 ### 4- Instruction about starter notebook
 - Run the notebook ` 4-keras_starter-spot_the_mask.ipynb ` to create your first submission file and make your furst submit on [ZINDI](https://zindi.africa/competitions/zindiweekendz-learning-spot-the-mask-challenge/submit).
-After that. play with model architecture, augmentations on ImageDataGenerator and all you want to perform better
+After that. play with model architecture, augmentations on ImageDataGenerator and all you want to perform better on the learderboard.